GrannyYetta/MarkdownSupportedNoteApp/README.md

+## Welcome to my Markdown Supported Note App

+I started this project because I wanted to learn how does markdown works and how to include it in a React project.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.